Our History

 Peninsula Community Chapel (PCC) is a church plant of Tabernacle Church of Norfolk (Tab).
 Tab was begun in the 1940s by a group of people associated with the Christian Missionary Alliance but was established as a non-denominational church.
 Likewise PCC is non-denominational and broadly evangelical.
 As a broadly evangelical church, PCC seeks to focus on those aspects of the Christian life most evangelicals hold in common: a high view of scripture, the Lordship of Christ over all areas of life, local and personal evangelism and global ministry.

-The Consortium consists of: PCC, Tabernacle Church of Norfolk, James River Community Church, Virginia Beach Community Chapel, Williamsburg Community Chapel, and Centerpoint Community Church
+The Hampton Roads Consortium consists of: PCC, Tabernacle Church of Norfolk, James River Community Church, Virginia Beach Community Chapel, Williamsburg Community Chapel, Centerpoint Community Church and Eastside Church.